Antiques Dealer

 For appraising antique appliances, how much does it matter if the thing still "works"?
 I'd imagine most buyers aren't looking to buy an old school cash register or radio to actually USE, right?
 (Or are they...)

-Asked by davis.pierce almost 10 years ago
+Asked by davis.pierce about 10 years ago

 most of the collectors that I know prefer an item that still works. this seems to be especially true in regard to radios, fans, early calculators, blenders, and clocks. even if collectors don't actually use the item, they still prefer that the item works so that they may show off its function.